rhagarty/techxchange-rhdh/README.md

-# Hands-on Red Hat Deveoper Hub Lab
+# Hands-on Red Hat Developer Hub Lab

 In this lab, you will go through the process of creating, building, and deploying a sample application using the services provided by the Red Hat Developer Hub.
 This process will include: